inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 FAQ (Frequently Asked Question)
 *******************************

-**How we can print big size map?
-Example for poster or community mapping project?**
+**How can we print big size maps?**
+**An example for poster or community mapping project?**

-One of the best way to do this is using QGIS program, but this is would not discuss in this session.
-You can make some clue about QGIS after you practice and understand how to make a big size map.
-If you need to make it now, you can using http://fieldpapers.org and make it together.
+One of the best way to do this is using the QGIS program, but this is not a topic covered in this session.
+You can make some clue about QGIS after you practice and understand how to produce a big size map.
+If you need to do it now, you can use http://fieldpapers.org.

 **How to scan Field Papers?**

-You can use scanner or handphone or camera to take photo of field papers then put it into JOSM.
+You can use a scanner or a mobile(smartphone) or a camera to take photos of field papers and then put it into JOSM.

-**What should I do if upload process Field Papers really slow/do not work?**
+**What should I do if uploading the process Field Papers is really slow or does not work at all?**

-Unfortunately, Field Papers website not always 100% working even the process could be longer than your lunch break.
-This is the trainer could say to participants.
-They can use Field Papers as a note and you (trainer) can show to them how to put imagery and using GPS data, this is could help them to edit their map with the same way.
+Unfortunately, the Field Papers website is not always 100% working.
+The process of uploading a Paper could be longer than your lunch break.
+The participants can use the Field Papers as a note and you (trainer) can show them how to put imagery and use GPS data.
+This could help them to edit their map in the same way.

 **Session 6**
 ^^^^^^^^^^^^^